-- Around 325,000 people aged 65 and over are renters, two-thirds rely on the private market.^{xvii} - According to the Retirement Income Review, older renters are most likely to experience poverty.^{xviii} - Older renters often do not have significant wealth or income and rely on the Age Pension - 300,000 CRA recipients receive the Age Pension.xix - Private rentals often don't incorporate universal design principles, placing older renters at risk of falls, hospitalisation and then premature entry into residential care. - Providing care and assistance to older renters can be difficult and costly and leave renters isolated with little social and emotional support.
+- Around 325,000 people aged 65 and over are renters, two-thirds rely on the private market.xiii - According to the Retirement Income Review, older renters are most likely to experience poverty.xiv - Older renters often do not have significant wealth or income and rely on the Age Pension - 300,000 CRA recipients receive the Age Pension.xv - Private rentals often don't incorporate universal design principles, placing older renters at risk of falls, hospitalisation and then premature entry into residential care. - Evidence suggests there are strong benefits of smaller aged care facilities.
+For example, research conducted for the Royal Commission identified a disproportionate number of smaller sized homes achieving a higher quality of care.